Ivy League

 Most Common Mistake

 Saying you love the Open Curriculum because you don't want required courses.
 Brown is not looking for students who want to avoid structure — it wants students who have their own more demanding structure in mind.
+The strongest "Why Brown" answers name a specific cross-disciplinary question the student is trying to answer, and explain why only the Open Curriculum makes that possible.

 Weak vs. Strong: Score Benchmarks